-There are numerous prevention, control and eradication measures in place to protect your business, the industry and in some cases even the public health from animal-borne diseases.
+There are many prevention, control and eradication measures in place to protect your business, the industry and, in some cases, public health from animal-borne diseases.

 Some of the steps you can take to prevent introduction and dissemination of animal diseases are:

-Restricting visitors access to the livestock area
+- Restricting visitors access to the livestock area.

-- Complying with the movement standstill period
+- Complying with the movement standstill period.

-- Being alert to any disease symptoms
+- Being alert to any disease symptoms.

-- Reporting suspected disease to a vet
+- Reporting suspected disease to a vet.